shirlysteph/woodd-jowo22/index.md

 In order to address these issues, this workshop intends o bring together knowledge modeling engineers, domain ontology experts, developers of disaster knowledge graphs to discuss different techniques and rationale for constructing various ontologies in the disaster domain.
-This will potentially also set the stage for opening the floor for discussion about limitations of existing research, missing pieces, and overall address a key question "<em><i>Do we need a domain ontology or a reference ontology for the hazard domain</i></em>"?
+This will potentially also set the stage for opening the floor for discussion about limitations of existing research, missing pieces, and overall address a key question "<i><em>Do we need a domain ontology or a reference ontology for the hazard domain</em></i>"?